PDC-support/singularity-introduction/PITCHME.md

 ## @color[red](Exercise 1: Download a container)

 @ol[](false)
-- Go to singularity hub and find the hello-world container (https://singularity-hub.org/collections)
+- Go to singularity cloud and find the hello-world container (https://cloud.sylabs.io/library)
-- build the container using singularity
-  (shub://[full name of container])
+- build the container using singularity (library://[full name of container])
 - Use the container shell and get acquainted with it
 @olend